typegg-io/eggert-bot/CONTRIBUTING.md

 - **Attach Files** - Allows the bot to attach images and other files
 - **Read Message History** – Ensures the bot can access previous messages in a channel

+#### Installation Context
+Under installation, ensure the **Guild Install** option is enabled.
+This allows the bot to be invited via an OAuth link.

 ### Step 4: Adding the Bot
 To invite the bot with the necessary permissions to a server, use the following OAuth link: